Pingualuit crater: Geography

 The crater is exposed to the surface, rising 160 m above the surrounding tundra, and is 400 m deep.
 The 267 m Pingualuk Lake fills the hollow, and is one of the deepest lakes in North America.
 The lake also holds some of the purest fresh water in the world, with a salinity level of less than 3 ppm (by comparison, the salinity level of the Great Lakes is 500 ppm).
 It is one of the most transparent lakes in the world, with a Secchi disk visible more than 35 m deep.
 The lake has no inlets or apparent outlets, so the water accumulates solely from rain and snow and is lost only through evaporation.

 Formation

-The crater was formed by a meteorite impact 1.4 Ma, as estimated by 40Ar/39Ar dating of impact melt rocks.
+The crater was formed by a meteorite impact 1.4 Ma, as estimated by 40Ar/39Ar dating of impact melt rocks, making the lake one of the oldest lakes in the world.
 An analysis of these rocks also revealed planar deformation features as well as the composition of the meteorite itself.
 Enrichments of iron, nickel, cobalt, and chromium found in impact melt samples suggest that the meteorite was chondritic in nature.